These sourdough pancakes are made with an overnight batter and a secret ingredient!

 Fun fact: Kalona SuperNatural kefir is made the traditional way with actual kefir grains!

-Now let’s makes some sourdough kefir pancakes!
+Okay, let’s makes some homemade sourdough pancakes!

 Ingredients:

-How to Make Sourdough Pancakes:
+How to Make Overnight Sourdough Pancakes:

 First, you’ll need to make the overnight batter.
-Stir together the flour, sourdough starter, and kefir.
-Let the batter ferment at room temperature overnight.

 Now it’s time to add the rest of the ingredients.
 Lightly whisk three eggs…